vineethk96/casa0018_ws/README.md

 Collaboration
  - Document and share project information to support reproducible research
- - Provide peer feedback to fellow students on project work
  - Present design decisions and prototypes to receive critical feedback